PrincetonUniversity/text_editors_and_IDEs/README.md

 - vim (fully configured as an IDE)

 The general idea is to know a simple text editor and something with IDE features.

+## Authorship

+This page was created by Jonathan Halverson and members of Princeton Research Computing.